 Disclosure: This post contains affiliate links.
 This means that at no extra cost to you, I may receive a commission if you purchase something through these links.
 I’ve indicated these links with an *.

-But first: what is Kitchener stitch?
-It’s a method of grafting two sets of live stitches together in an invisible way.
-It’s often used to seamlessly close the toes of top-down socks, for example.
-The “seam”, so to speak, is really a new row of stitches that you create using a yarn needle.
+As I already wrote in the stockinette Kitchener tutorial, it seems there are 2 distinct camps: either you love it or you hate it.
+Kitchener stitch is a method of grafting two sets of live stitches together in an invisible way.
+It’s often used in a stockinette based fabric to seamlessly close the toes of top-down socks, for example.
 To do so, the needle is passed through the live stitches of the pieces of knitting to be joined, in a similar manner similar as the direction in which a knitting needle is inserted within a stitch.
-This can be purlwise or knitwise.

-Yarn: * Paintbox Yarns Simply DK, a good value, good quality 100% acrylic yarn, here in the colors 155 Vintage Pink for the swatches and 125 Spearmint Green for the Kitchener stitch.
+Yarn: * Paintbox Yarns Simply DK, a good value, good quality 100% acrylic yarn, here in the colors 133 Marine Blue for the swatches and 155 Vintage Pink for the Kitchener stitch.

 Darning needle: * Hiya Hiya Darn It Yarn Needle, or any other tapestry needle, threaded with yarn.

-Working Kitchener stitch to graft stockinette step by step
+Working Kitchener to graft garter stitch step by step

-Before we start, we have to make sure that the two pieces of stockinette fabric that we will be grafting together, each have the same number of stitches.
+Before we start, we have to make sure that the two pieces of garter stitch fabric that we will be grafting together, each have the same number of stitches.

 2. Take your darning needle and pass it purlwise through the first stitch on the front needle.
 Pull the yarn through, while leaving the stitch on the needle.

-3. Next, thread the darning needle knitwise through the first stitch on the back needle.
+3. Next, thread the darning needle purlwise through the first stitch on the back needle.
 Again, pull the yarn through, while leaving the stitch on the needle.

 1. Front needle: Pass the darning needle knitwise through the first stitch of the front needle.
 Pull the yarn through and slip the stitch off the needle.
 The below picture shows how it looks after the stitch has been dropped.